Cause: Measles virus, a paramyxovirus, genus Morbillivirus.

 Legal Reporting Requirements

-- Laboratories: immediately notifiable to local health jurisdiction; specimen submission required - isolate or clinical specimen associated with positive result (2 business days)
+- Laboratories: immediately notifiable to local health jurisdiction; submission required – isolate and specimen associated with positive culture or with positive NAT or NAAT result, within 2 business days; submission on request – specimen associated with positive IgM or other specimen, within 2 business days

 - Local health jurisdictions: immediately notifiable to Washington State Department of Health (DOH) Communicable Disease Epidemiology (CDE).